Buchanan's Hotel: After the Second World War

-After the war the Hotel was abandoned and left standing empty, and by the 1960s the top story was unstable and unusable.
+After the war, the hotel was abandoned and left standing empty, and by the 1960s the top story was unstable and unusable.
 In 1973, it was featured on an Australian postal stamp as part of a series of stamps depicting beautiful buildings.
 Other buildings featured included the Sydney Opera House, Como House in Melbourne and St. James Church in Sydney.

-In 1982, the hotel was gutted in a fire, leaving only the exterior and internal walls standing.
+In 1982, the hotel was gutted by a fire, leaving only the exterior and internal walls standing.
 The current owner, developer Bill Spee, has announced plans to build a "green" office block on the site.

 Notable guests

 Buchanan's hosted a number of notable Australians and others during its history, including: